 Summary: Most existing content was written for Google, not for large language models.
 A content audit for AI readiness is a strategic exercise that identifies which pieces deserve investment, which need updating, which should be rewritten, and which should be retired.
 This framework helps you evaluate your entire content library systematically, prioritize work, and measure progress.

-Why AI Readiness Audits Matter
+#Why AI Readiness Audits Matter

-Content written for Google search ranking operates on different principles than content optimized for LLM citation.
+Key Insight: Content written for Google search ranking operates on different principles than content optimized for LLM citation.

 Content written for Google search ranking operates on different principles than content optimized for LLM citation.
 Your existing library probably contains: